Direct laser-written optomechanical membranes in fiber Fabry-Perot cavities: Results

 with cavity detuning $\Delta$, cavity photon number $n_\text{cav}$ and vacuum optomechanical coupling rate $g_0$ \cite{aspelmeyer2014cavity}.
 Effects on the mechanical linewidth are neglected.

-To measure $\Delta \Omega_m$, we make use of a two-tone measurement scheme that utilizes a probe laser beam fixed at $\SI{780}{\nano\meter}$ to which the cavity is locked in a PDH feedback loop (for details, see methods). $\Omega_m$ is measured from $\mathcal{S}_{\nu \nu}(f)$ as extracted from the calibrated error signal of the feedback loop.
-To impose a frequency shift of the mechanical resonator, a tunable pump-laser ($\SI{760}{\nano\meter}-\SI{785}{\nano\meter}$ ) is additionally coupled into the input-port fiber addressing another optical cavity resonance separated by one free spectral range ($\sim \SI{5}{\tera\hertz}$) from the probe.
+To measure $\Delta \Omega_m$, we make use of a two-tone measurement scheme.
+The cavity is locked in a PDH feedback loop to a probe laser beam fixed at $\SI{780}{\nano\meter}$ \firstrevision{with low optical power ($<\SI{50}{\micro\watt}$)} (for details, see methods).\COMM{To measure $\Delta \Omega_m$, we make use of a two-tone measurement scheme that utilizes a probe laser beam fixed at $\SI{780}{\nano\meter}$ to which the cavity is locked in a PDH feedback loop (for details, see methods).} $\Omega_m$ is measured from $\mathcal{S}_{\nu \nu}(f)$ as extracted from the calibrated error signal of the feedback loop.
+To impose a frequency shift of the mechanical resonator, a tunable pump-laser ($\SI{760}{\nano\meter}-\SI{785}{\nano\meter}$) is additionally coupled into the input-port fiber addressing another optical cavity resonance separated by one free spectral range ($\sim \SI{5}{\tera\hertz}$) from the probe.
 The probe path is decoupled from the pump-laser radiation with a narrow pass-band interference filter.
 The pump-laser is scanned over the optical resonance modulating the detuning and the intracavity photon number $n_\text{cav}$.
-During this process, $\mathcal{S}_{\nu \nu}(f)$ is recorded to extract $\Delta \Omega_m$.
-The measurements are repeated for a sweep of different input powers $P_\text{in}$.
+During this process, $\mathcal{S}_{\nu \nu}(f)$ is recorded to extract $\Delta \Omega_m$. \firstrevision{The influence of the low-power probe beam on the measurements is negligible.} The measurements are repeated for a sweep of different pump input powers $P_\text{in}$.

-Fig.~\ref{fig:fig03_SpringEffect}~d shows a typical measurement of $\mathcal{S}_{\nu \nu}(f)$ of the mechanical polymer drum resonance against the cavity detuning $\Delta$ for a comparably large pump input power of $P_\text{in} = \SI{6.8}{\milli\watt}$.
+Fig.~\ref{fig:fig03_SpringEffect}~a shows a typical measurement of $\mathcal{S}_{\nu \nu}(f)$ of the mechanical polymer drum resonance against the cavity detuning $\Delta$ for a comparably large pump input power of $P_\text{in} = \SI{6.8}{\milli\watt}$.
 At such a power level an additional photothermal nonlinearity of the optical cavity resonance shifts the resonance position during the detuning scan \cite{carmon2004thermal} leading to a discontinuous behavior (black dashed cross) of the signal.
-The photothermal nonlinearity of the optical mode is also observed in the reflection signal of the pump-laser shown in Fig.~\ref{fig:fig03_SpringEffect}~c.
+The photothermal nonlinearity of the optical mode is also observed in the reflection signal of the pump-laser shown in Fig.~\ref{fig:fig03_SpringEffect}~b.
 An optomechanical bistability as the origin of this behavior can be excluded as our coupling rate $g_0$ and $n_\text{cav}$ are too small for this effect \cite{aspelmeyer2014cavity}.
 The nonlinearity is likely related to absorption on the polymer surfaces as stronger nonlinearites are observed in geometries with intensity maxima at the polymer-air interface.